AnshulAgrawal799/Sliding_Window-Jingle_Detection/plan.md

 - Short audio clips for >95% of true positive detections are audibly correct on manual inspection of a sample set.
 - Performance benchmarks on synthetic SNR sweep: recall >= target at SNR >= 0 dB (tune to your operational target).
 Record the SNR level corresponding to the target recall.
 - Two-stage pipeline achieves similar recall to brute-force sliding-window while using substantially fewer classifier inferences (measured in inference count).
+- **Database integration**: Predictions are successfully stored in MySQL `jingle_detection` table for processed files.

 ---